Merry Christmas

 Next if you don’t have fresh ingredients, then your food won’t taste very good.
 What is a fresh ingredient in composing music?
 I believe we get fresh ingredients from listening to music, studying scores and learning music theory.
 Not just western classical music theory, but also other cultures.

 A podcast that I recommend listening to is the Labyrinth of Music Theory.
 I’ll warn you now, it is a little creepy sounding, with a drone in the background, and the guy’s voice is compressed, which adds to the creepiness.
-But the info in the podcast is awesome.
+But the info in the podcast is awesome and very unique.
 Unfortunately, he only made 8 episodes and stopped in 2008, but it should still be enough to start whetting your appetite on studying deeper music theory.

 Other People’s Recipes and Learning How to Compose Music